 Opportunities for Research Students

-We offer a CMRI Research Award for successful PhD applicants.
+We offer a CMRI Scholarship for successful PhD applicants.

-See below for information on our programs for Undergraduate Summer, Honours, and PhD students.
+See below for information on our programs for High School, Undergraduate Summer, Honours, and PhD students.

 Explore Our Programs

 High School Work Experience